ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Evaluation

 \textit{\textbf{\approach Translated Developer Tests.}} In addition to evaluating translations using validated developer tests, we also execute developer tests translated by \approach to assess its capability in test translation.
 A detailed analysis of translated test quality is provided in \S\ref{subsec:rq2}.
 Multi-column \emph{\approach Translated Developer Tests} in Table~\ref{table:effectiveness} summarize these results.
-Across $1{,}484$ translated tests, excluding \crust where test translation is not required, \approach executes and passes $1{,}456$ tests ($98.1\%$), with only $28$ failures.
+Across $1{,}484$ translated tests, excluding \crust where test translation is not required as their authors provide validated tests in Rust and include it in their prompts, \approach executes and passes $1{,}456$ tests ($98.1\%$), with only $28$ failures.
 Except for \alphatrans, \approach can correctly translate and produce tests equivalent to those in the source PL in \oxidizer and \skel mostly because they have simpler test logic.
 We further analyzed the discrepancies in test failures between validated developer tests and translated ones.
 Specifically, we identified incorrectly validated tests by the authors of \alphatrans as shown below.
 This example is from \texttt{ csv} project with $57$ test failures from validated developer tests, but none from \approach translated tests.
 The \texttt{ printRecord1} invocation in \texttt{ testJiraCsv249} takes two string arguments in source Java tests, but was incorrectly translated to take a list in Python and therefore fails.
 This test translated by \approach has the same semantics as Java and passes correctly, demonstrating its ability in automated test translation.

 \textit{\textbf{\approach Generated Tests.}} A major limitation of source PL developer tests is their low coverage and the inability to validate unexercised translations.
 For instance, the \texttt{ fileupload} project in \alphatrans has a line coverage of only $38.7\%$, leaving the remaining $61.3\%$ of translated lines unvalidated.
 To mitigate this, \approach generates additional tests for each project (\S\ref{subsec:validator-agent}).
 This capability addresses a fundamental limitation in existing validation approaches: the quality of validation is inherently bounded by the coverage of the original test suite.
 Projects with low test coverage may have large portions of translated code that remain unvalidated, potentially hiding translation bugs.
 Multi-column \emph{\approach Generated Tests} indicates generated tests executed, passing, and failing.
 Across all benchmarks, \approach generates $3{,}642$ tests and achieves a TPR of $99.6\%$ ($3{,}629$ passing, $13$ failing).
 The high pass rate on generated tests indicates that \approach's test generation component produces valid tests that correctly exercise the translated code.
 Moreover, the generated tests increase test coverage significantly: on average, test coverage improves from $70.8\%$ to $85.4\%$, representing a $14.6\%$ improvement.
 The coverage improvement is particularly valuable for the \alphatrans benchmark, where the original projects have varying levels of test coverage.
 By generating additional tests, \approach validates code paths that were previously unvalidated, increasing confidence in the correctness of the translated implementation.